Ch3ri0ur/search/README.md

 This application exposes multiple endpoints, that allow the user to search Google.
 A cloud integration was added for learing purposes.

+It uses [FastAPI](https://fastapi.tiangolo.com/) as a fast Framework (similar to Flask).
+FastAPI sanitizes the input and automaticaly creates documentation for the endpoints.
+For the search the Custom Search Engine API from Google was used.
+The application is in a CI/CD pipeline: When changes are pushed to Github a Google Task is triggerd that rebuilds the the Docker container.
+The container is then deployed with Google Cloud Run.
+The application is routed through a custom domain (wpplr.cc).

+## Search Method

+The Custom Search Engine API was used, because it is not really allowed to programatically scrape Google results and it provides more information.
+The googlesearch library works well but only returns the URLs.
+It does not use any secrets and was used for the MVP.

 # Where to find it

 The full application can be found under [search.wpplr.cc](https://search.wpplr.cc).